 Now, more than ever, staying competitive online starts and ends with website optimization.
 User attention spans are getting shorter and expectations for site quality are growing relentlessly.
 To stay competitive, you need to bring your site up to speed.

-A visually-appealing website with a smooth interface isn’t enough anymore.
+A visually appealing website with a smooth interface isn’t enough anymore.
 Faster pages mean higher conversion and higher ranking.
 Speed also amplifies a positive user experience and can help lower bounce rates: Google found that 53% of mobile sites are abandoned if load time exceeds just 3 seconds.
 Additionally, if you’re earning ad revenue on your WordPress site, that same data shows that sites that load in 5 seconds or less will earn up to two times the ad revenue than sites that take too long (19 seconds more, on average).

 The last thing you want is to inadvertently encourage “pogo-sticking” due to sluggish loading.
-Pogo-sticking is when users search, click a result, then immediately backtrack to click on a different page in the search engine results.
+Pogo-sticking is when users search, click a result, and then immediately backtrack to click on a different page in the search engine results.
 This indicates extreme dissatisfaction with your site, and slow loading is the common culprit.
 Slow loading creates a poor user experience which directly correlates to higher bounce rates and ultimately disappointing conversion numbers.

 WordPress is a great web platform for everyone from novice site owners to veteran web developers.
 Its ability to create robust websites with simple templates and custom themes is unmatched.
 But there are many things that can slow down WordPress sites which, if not addressed, can easily snowball and cause sluggish load times.